Lake Murray (South Carolina): Attractions

 Boating, fishing, and swimming are popular activities on lake Murray.

+Fishing

+Fishing in Lake Murray is one of the most popular activities available.
+There are dozens of different species that thrive in the great Lake Murray.
+Some of the more popular fish to catch consist of Largemouth Bass, Striped Bass, Blue Catfish, Channel Catfish, Black and White Crappie, Redear Sunfish, and plenty more.
+Lake Murray has multiple boat landings, such as Murray's Landing, Jake's Landing, and Koon Landing among others.

+DNR Fishing Regulations

+In the State of South Carolina, like most states you are required to have a valid fishing license on public property while you are fishing.
+The easiest way to purchase a South Carolina Fishing License is through the South Carolina Department of Natural Resources website.

 Public parks

 There are several public parks on the Lake.
 Dreher Island State Park is located on three different islands in the northwest corner of the lake.
 There are several lake related activities there.

 North of Lexington, at the dam, there is a walkway going across the dam and recreational areas on each side, the southern one containing a public beach.

 Events

 Annually, Spence Island, (on the Lexington side), hosts Drift Jam rock and country concert in early June, Fireworks on the 4th of July, and the Reggaetronic concert in mid July.

 There are many camps related to the lake hosted in the summer.